 Don’t place beach furniture too close to a marked nest.
 If possible, place furniture at least 5 feet away.
 Furniture can mislead turtles during the hatching process and also entrap them.
 Also make sure to put away your beach furniture at the end of the day as they become a dangerous obstacle for a nesting turtles.

 Don’t use fireworks on the beach.
 Although this can be tempting with 4th of July right around the corner, think about how the loud noises and bright lights can disturb nesting females.
 Instead, many local organizations hold inland fireworks displays for your enjoyment.
 Bonfires on the beach also pose a danger to sea turtles.

 If you would like to watch a nesting turtle, join an organized sea turtle walk.
 In Florida and other states where sea turtles nest, turtle watches are conducted by trained and permitted individuals.
 The goal is to educate people about sea turtles through direct contact, without disturbing the turtles.
-Register to join an STC Turtle Walk and learn more information about nesting season by visiting our website at /.
+Click here for more information about registering to join an STC Turtle Walk.